w3c/wai-website/pages/about/using-wai-material.md

 3. You do not suggest that W3C or WAI endorses you or your use of the material.
 4. You abide by the license terms; most are [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-## Finding Which Type of License
+## Finding Which Type of License {#find-license}

 Unless otherwise indicated, all WAI material not covered by another license is published under the [W3C Document License](https://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231).

 For material under the Creative Commons License, the footer includes the license, such as: "This work is published and licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)."

 ## Videos

-You may use W3C WAI videos in your presentations, training, etc. Please use the entire video, including the ending with the link to w3.org/WAI
+You may use W3C WAI videos in accordance with their [license](#find-license).
+Please use the entire video, including the ending with the link to w3.org/WAI.

-### Translations

-You may create dubbed versions of videos with the following conditions:
-1. You provide a text translation of the English captions/subtitle file for use with the W3C video.
-You can then use that translation as the script for the dubbing.
-2. The entire video is provided, including the ending with the link to w3.org/WAI
-3. The translation is accurate.
-If you would like to change the wording to be smoother in your language, you get it approved by W3C staff before recording.
-4. The new video is accessible:<br>
-   a.
-You provide text subtitles/captions for your video.
-They may be "closed captions" that are only shown if turned on.<br>
-   b.
-If the video has a descriped version, you also provide a translation of the described video.
-5. Optionally, you may include your organization name and logo at the beginning and/or end, indicating that you are the translating organization.
-It must be clear that the video is from W3C.
-You may _not_ include your logo throughout the video.
-6. You make the video available for others to use.
-This includes permission for W3C to put it on our website, YouTube channel, and other places.
-W3C retains copyright to the video.

-To start translating the English captions/subtitle VTT file, or if you have any questions, please e-mail <group-wai-translations@w3.org>

-For information on translating other WAI resources, see [Translating WAI Resources](https://www.w3.org/WAI/about/translating/).
+We welcome contributions to translate the English captions/subtitles and provide dubbed versions of the videos in other languages.
+For more information, see [Translating WAI Resources](https://www.w3.org/WAI/about/translating/).

 ## Let Us Know